-USGS estimates of total nitrogen, total phosphorus and total suspended sediment non-point source loads at the fall-line in the James River have fluctuated substantially but overall appear to be decreasing (Figures 4A, 5A and 6A) and long-term improving trends were detected for both total nitrogen and total phosphorus (Table 2).
-An improving trend in non-point source loads of total nitrogen above the fall-line in Appomattox River (Table 2) while no trends were detected for total phosphorus or total suspended sediment loads although overall both of these parameter appear to have decreased over the period of record of this study (Figure 6B-C).
+USGS estimates of total nitrogen, total phosphorus and total suspended sediment non-point source loads at the fall-line in the James River have fluctuated substantially but overall appear to be decreasing (Figures 4A-C) and long-term improving trends were detected for total nitrogen an total phosphorus as well as several other nutrient parameters in the James River (Table 2).
+There was no trend in freshwater flow at the fall-line (Table 3).

-Significant improving long term trends in monthly point source loads of total nitrogen and total phosphorus were detected above the fall-line in the James River with an approximate reduction in loads of 36.0% and 37.2%, respectively (Table 4).
-Significant trends in monthly point source loads of total nitrogen and total phosphorus were also detected below the fall-line although reductions there were substantially higher at 63.2% and 62.4%, respectively (Table 4).
-Plots of annual total loads both above and below the fall line tend to confirm the results of the trend analyses (Figure 7A-D).
+Significant improving long term trends in monthly point source loads of total nitrogen and total phosphorus were detected above the fall-line in the James River with an approximate reduction in loads of 41.4% and 45.6%, respectively (Table 4).
+Significant trends in monthly point source loads of total nitrogen and total phosphorus were also detected below the fall-line although reductions there were substantially higher at 65.2% and 60.6%, respectively (Table 4).
+Plots of annual total loads both above and below the fall line tend to confirm the results of the trend analyses (Figure 5A-D).